 Healthcare On Demand (HoD) offers a comprehensive assessment service for children, young people and adults where there are queries around Autism Spectrum Conditions (ASC) and, where required, bring other highly qualified HoD professionals alongside to contribute to the assessment and subsequent management.

-We accept referrals from GPs, other healthcare professionals, also individuals and families may self refer, as wished.
+We accept referrals from GPs, other healthcare professionals, also individuals and families may self refer, if wished.

 This broad range of experience means that we are able to provide a combination of clinical and educational assessments that highlight a person’s strengths as well as difficulties.